tgirke/rcf/alerts.md

 ## Twitter feed

-For the most current information on short-term exceptions of the cluster please consult the [HPCC Twitter site](https://twitter.com/UCR_HPCC).
+For additional news and information, please consult the [HPCC Twitter site](https://twitter.com/UCR_HPCC).
 Also see the Tweets window at the bottom of this and other pages of the HPCC website.
 Additional information and updates on exceptions may be posted here.

 ## Team collaborations with Slack